dwalleck/tempest-cmd-drafts-specs/tempest-run-cmd.rst

   --include <regex or file name>
   --exclude <regex or file name>

-  # included as a discussion point
+  # Included as a discussion point
-  # Can we reduce the need for and complexity of regexes by
+  # Can we reduce the complexity of regexes by
   # having more granular filtering?
   --package <package filter>
   --module <module filter>